Ron Kramer: Detroit Lions

 Kramer played out his contract option with the Packers and, as a free agent, signed a one-year contract with the Detroit Lions in August 1965.
 The Lions were required to compensate the Packers with a first-round draft choice in 1966.
 Kramer had asked to be traded to the Lions so he could be closer to his wife and children.
 Teammate Jerry Kramer recalled, "He asked Coach Lombardi to trade him because he was trying to save his marriage."

 Kramer played three seasons for the Lions at the tight end position from 1965 to 1967.
 He appeared in 39 games for the Lions, 13 as a starter.
 In his first two seasons with the Lions, Kramer caught 55 passes for 638 yards and a touchdown.
 During the 1967 season, Kramer was slowed by injuries and caught only four passes for 40 yards in 11 games.

 In July 1968, the Lions gave Kramer his unconditional release.
 Three weeks later, Kramer announced that, despite receiving offers to play for several other teams, he was resigning from football to assume a position as vice president of Paragon Steel Corp. in Detroit.
 Kramer later described his years with the Lions as "awful" and called head coach Harry Gilmer "the dumbest guy I ever met."

-Career statistics

-In 10 NFL seasons, Kramer appeared in 128 games and totaled 229 receptions for 3,272 yards and 16 touchdowns.
-Out of his 16 career touchdown catches, 15 came in a three-year stretch from 1961 to 1963.